 - Like cheap prices (prices go up in summer)

-- Don’t mind wearing a jumper at night as the nights are still chilly
+- Don’t mind wearing a jumper at night as the Albanian night temperatures are still chilly

 - Like colourful destinations as beautiful flowers start to bloom and the country lights up!

 🛌🏼 Click to check out the best accommodation in Albania here

 Albania Weather in Summer: June 21st – September 23rd

 In Albania summer is is when the country comes alive for tourists.
 Most people think this is when to visit Albania, and in fact, this is when 90% of people come to the country.